AdmissionsNYC/AdmissionsNYC.github.io/index.md

 ---
 title: Graduate Admissions Consulting
-layout: page
+layout: article
+excerpt: >
+    We help students from around the world get into graduate programs in the United States
+mode: immersive
+header:
+    theme: dark
+article_header:
+    type: overlay
+    theme: dark
+    background_color: '#402a40'
+    background_image:
+        gradient: 'linear-gradient(135deg, rgba(28, 40, 62, .4), rgba(171, 101, 93, .4))'
+        src: /assets/images/night.jpg
 ---

+## What we provide

 ReachWell provides graduate admissions consulting to talented students from around the world seeking admissions to highly selective masters and doctoral programs in the United States.
 Our experienced counselors are insiders – top PhD students with a proven track record of successful applications and admissions coaching.

-## What we provide

 Students receive personalized one-on-one assistance based on their goals and needs.
 We typically work with students pursing interested in a MA, MS, MBA, or PhD.
 We frequently help with the following: